cyberneel/gmae-of-life-player/README.md

 Once you are ready and want to see how your grid evolves, run the following command:
 ```
-/simulate_gol_step
+/simulate_gol_step [steps count]
 ```
-This will simulate the grid by one step, you can keep running this command to see more evolution steps, or modify the grid before another simulation step.
+This will simulate the grid by the specified steps, you can keep running this command to see more evolution steps, or modify the grid before another simulation step.
+You can also right-click the magenta block to quickly simulate a step.

 # What's Next?
 I plan on adding more features and making the experience better as I learn more about MC modding.
 Some things I have planned are:
-- Simulate multiple steps at once
 - Better colors and textures
 - Reverse simulation
 - A control block for settings